Approved by the Engineering Practice Policy Committee on April 14, 2025

 Issue

 Projects are expected to meet industry standards of performance.
-Peer review is a separate, important step in the design process for selected projects to provide an evaluation of design concepts and management to meet performance objectives.
+Peer review is a separate, important step in the design process for selected projects to provide an evaluation of design concepts and management to meet performance objectives and community resilience.
 Peer reviews are recommended on projects:

-Peer reviews should be initiated or requested by the owner/client or regulatory agency with full cooperation from the designer or consultant.
+Peer reviews should be initiated by the owner/client or regulatory agency with full cooperation from the designer or consultant.
 Reviews address a defined scope as set forth by the initiating party.
 The number and timing of peer reviews vary by project.
-Reviews should normally occur before critical decisions or criteria are adopted as well as prior to the completion or release of contract documents.
+Reviews should normally occur before critical decisions are made or criteria have been adopted as well as prior to the completion and release of contract documents.
 Peer reviews should be performed by independent or external professionals not associated with or accountable to the original design team.

 Rationale